akhilapalaparthi/AkhilaProjects/README.md

 5. Run the application on a Tomcat 9 server.

 6. Open ERS.html on your browser.

+## Usage

+You can login and will be redirected to either Employee or Finance Manager dashboard depending on your user role.
+If logged in as an Employee, you can either view your past tickets or create a new reimbursement ticket request.
+As a Finance Manager, you can view all ticket requests, filter them by status, and approve or deny any pending requests.

 The back-end system shall use JDBC to connect to a Postgres database.
 The application shall deploy onto a Tomcat Server.
 The middle tier shall use Servlet technology for dynamic Web application development.
 The front-end view shall use HTML/CSS/JavaScript to make an application that can call server-side components in a generally RESTful manner.
 Passwords shall be encrypted in Java and securely stored in the database.
 The middle tier shall follow proper layered architecture, have reasonable (~70%) test coverage of the service layer, and implement log4j for appropriate logging.
 Webpages shall be styled to be functional and readable.